-Total flavonoid content were determined according to the method of Yi et al 1ml of diluted aqueous extract, was mixed with 1ml of methanolic solution 2% of aluminum chloride AlCl3.
+Total flavonoid content was determined according to the method of Yi et al. (), 1 mL of diluted aqueous extract, was mixed with 1 mL of methanolic solution 2% of aluminum chloride AlCl3.
 After incubation for 15 min, the absorbance was measured at 430 nm.
 The total flavonoids content were expressed as milligrams of quercetin equivalents per gram dry matter (mg QE/g DM).